1997 Alberta general election

 The 1997 Alberta general election was held on March 11, 1997, to elect members of the Legislative Assembly of Alberta.

-Ralph Klein's Conservatives were re-elected, with increased number of seats in the Legislature.
-Liberal Official Opposition lost some seats dropping from 32 to 18, but retaining the status of Official Opposition.
-NDP gained two, to have a grand total of two seats.
+The Progressive Conservative government led by Premier Ralph Klein won its eighth consecutive mandate going back to 1971, increasing its share of votes and seats in the Legislature relative to the previous election in 1993.
+The Liberal Party retained Official Opposition status, though it lost nearly half its seats.
+After an electoral wipeout in 1993, the NDP returned to the Legislature by winning two seats.

 Background

 The Progressive Conservative Association had governed Alberta since 1971, and premier Ralph Klein led the party into his second general election as party leader.
 The previous election in 1993 was the best result for the Liberal Party since its last electoral victory in 1917.

 This was the second consecutive election fought on a new set of electoral boundaries, due to an Alberta Court of Appeal decision that was critical of the map created in 1992.
 The government amended the Electoral Boundaries Commission Act, introducing the present system where the commission is made up of a justice from the Court, two members appointed by the governing party, and two members appointed by the official opposition.
 A new Commission was created, which issued its recommendations for a new set of electoral boundaries in 1996.